roberto-triumph/triumph4php/docs/php-doc-comments.md

 ##Help!
 I can't get Doc comments to show up##
   * Doc comments only work on files that are inside a [project](/projects/).
   * Doc comments will be parsed out of the code.
-This means that the file must not have PHP sytax errors.
+This means that the file must not have PHP syntax errors.
   * For methods, the parser must know the class of a variable.
 This is controlled with either a PHP type hint or a PHP DocBlock comment.
 	The parser can also recognize the class if the variable was instantiated